EchoDevG/EchoDevG/README.md

 ## What next?

-I'm planning on studying Software Engineering at university, with the end goal of getting a job in the industry.
+I'm hoping to come out of uni with a masters in software engineering, and take that into the world of work.

 ## My stats: